proycon/clam/docs/source/serviceconfiguration.rst

 is not essential for you to be able to make your own service configurations.

-It is recommended, but not mandatory, to separate the parts of the configuration that are host-specific configuration settings from the parts that are generic.
+It is strongly recommended, but not mandatory, to separate the parts of the configuration that are host-specific configuration settings from the parts that are generic.
 Host-specific configurations is stored in :ref:`externalconf` that are dynamically included from the service configuration script.
 Doing so facilitates distribution and deployment on different systems late.

 It is assumed you are using the ``clamnewproject`` tool as explain in :ref:`gettingstarted`, which